Everything Indie Authors Need to Know about GDPR Privacy Laws

-What’s not okay, and a typical marketing strategy for indie authors, is to offer a freebie in exchange for an email address.
+What’s not okay, and a typical marketing strategy for indie authors, is to offer a freebie for an email address.
 For example; “Enter your email address and we’ll send you a free copy of our book.”
 This is okay, as long as you then never send another email to that address.
 If you intend to add that reader to your database that needs to be clear.

 How to avoid triggering GDPR issues?

 As for the third point, that’s quite straightforward.
 If someone asks for you to remove their data from your list, do it and do it quickly.
 Swiftly and politely.
 In fact, the most likely way that you are going to come onto the radar of GDPR isn’t because its enforcers gave your site and books an audit.
 It’s because a resident of the EU complained.
 Perhaps because they were added to your list and can’t opt out.
 So be diligent on that.